syncfusion-content/wpf-docs/wpf/DropDown-Button/Events.md

 ### IsCheckedChanged

-The event occurs when the dropdown menu item is checked or unchecked, that is, only when [IsCheckable](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.DropDownMenuItem~IsCheckable.html) property is set to **true**.
+The event occur when the dropdown menu item is checked or unchecked, that is, only when [IsCheckable](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.DropDownMenuItem~IsCheckable.html) property is set to **true**.
 Any action can be handled in the respective event handler.

 {% tabs %}
 {% highlight xaml %}